hobson/hobson.github.io/_posts/2015-02-01-Automata-and-Machine-Intelligence.md

 title: Automata and Machine Intelligence
 ---

 More and more, the smart people I meet are talking about Automata, Natural Language Processing, and Graph Search (AI/MI Planning) all in the same breath.
-I've taken MOOCs on all 3 and played but think I need to revisit automata.
-Because math proofs rely on automata to model machine intelligence, they are at the core of understanding what is possible.
-And I'm finding some interesting connections to graph search that I missed the first time around.
+I've taken MOOCs on all 3, but think I need to revisit automata.
+Math proofs rely on automata to model machine intelligence.
+And they are at the core of understanding what is possible with AI/MI.
+And I'm finding some interesting connections that I missed the first time around.

 From Nau, D., "Current Trends in AI Planning", 2007, a reading requirmeent for the coursera AI Planning course: